 Top Feature 1 Description

-The feature 1 of TOP verification is to verify if the reset is working property for all sub-blocks synchronously with the clock (posedge edge).
+The feature 1 of TOP verification is to verify if the reset is working property for all sub-blocks synchronously with the clock (positive and negative edge).

 Verification Steps for F1.V1

-For this feature, it will be stimulated the reset signal in a random way to stimuli all the sub-blocks to reset.
+For this feature, it will be stimulated the reset signal in a random way to stimulate all the sub-blocks to reset.
 It is expected that all sub-blocks goes to the initial state (this initial state can be found in the block guide of each sub-block).

 Top Feature 2 Description

 Since the access of ROM and RAM are critical in a design, the access of it by the core need to be done property in a correct timing.
-This feature it is intended to verify the timing of memory accesses.
+The Lower 128 bytes of RAM which can be accessed by both direct and indirect addressing can be divided into 3 segments: Register Banks 0-3; Bit Addressable Location; and General Purpose Area.
+This feature it is intended to verify the timing and addressability of memory accesses.

 Verification Steps for F2.V1